 Pakistan vs World XI 2nd T20: World XI won by 7 wickets

 Pakistan vs World XI 3rd T20: Pakistan won by 33 runs

 All matches will take place at Gaddafi Stadium, Lahore and will begin at 19:00 local time.

 Speaking to a Pakistani TV channel, PCB chief Shahrayan Khan had earlier announced said former Zimbabwean captain and England coach Andy Flower will take over the same role with the International XI side and the likes of Hashim Amla, Michael Clarke, Luke Ronchi and Tim Paine could well be a part of the side.

 Pakistan haven’t hosted internationals since a 2009 terror attack on the Sri Lankan national side, with only a tour by the Zimbabwe side in 2015 breaking that run of eight years.

+More recently, in the PSL 2017 final, a total of six overseas cricketers had refused to tour the country including Kevin Pietersen, Luke Wright, Tymal Mills and Rilee Rossouw.
 Among the players who visited Lahore for the PSL Final were Dawid Malan, Marlon Samuels, Darren Sammy, Chris Jordan, Morne van Wyk, Anamul Haque, Sean Ervine and Rayad Emrit.
 The Peshawar Zalmi won the tournament by beating the Quetta Gladiators in a historic final.

 In recent times, only Zimbabwe has toured Pakistan for an international series, but even that news is now two years old.
 Last year, the PSL final was played in Pakistan while there are talks that about eight games will be held in Pakistan this season of the PSL.